 FREQUENTLY ASKED QUESTION: WHAT ABOUT OTHER FINANCIAL AID?

 Students are eligible to apply for a Ben Baldwin Scholarship for additional financial assistance.
 If they can demonstrate that the costs for the quarter off campus are higher than a typical quarter on campus, then they may be awarded additional assistance but typically no more than $500.
-Students can apply for this funding from the first day of the quarter they are on JR to the last day of the quarter they are on JR.
+Students can apply for this funding from the first through 55th day of their JR.

 Special financial, medical and personal considerations affecting JR site assignment are taken into account during the placement process.
 The JR staff makes every reasonable attempt to work within students’ limitations while still ensuring appropriate site placement.